qubitcrunch/interactive-topic-modeling/README.md

 # Interactive Topic Modeling
+This repository contains the code for anchor word-based interactive topic modeling.
+Here we lay out the steps for running anchor words on the New York Times dataset.

 ## The New York times dataset
 The dataset contains articles from the New York Times World section spanning 10 years (2009 - 2018).
 The articles are in the `data/docs` directory.
 There is a `.jsonl` file for each year.
 Each line corresponds to an article and is a `.json` object that contains the following fields.